Tui T. Sutherland: Career

 Sutherland began her professional literary career as an editor in Brooklyn, New York, at Grosset & Dunlap, then at HarperCollins; her debut solo work, This Must Be Love (a retelling of A Midsummer Night's Dream), was published in 2004.
-She achieved initial commercial success on the New York Times bestseller list with her junior novel adaptation of the screenplay for Pirates of the Caribbean: At World's End, and joined the Erin Hunter team alongside Victoria Holmes, Kate Cary and Cherith Baldry on the popular Warriors and Seekers series, from the perspective of cats and bears respectively.
+She achieved initial commercial success on the New York Times bestseller list with her junior novel adaptation of the screenplay for Pirates of the Caribbean: At World's End, and joined the Erin Hunter team alongside Victoria Holmes, Kate Cary and Cherith Baldry on the Warriors and Seekers novel series, from the perspective of cats and bears respectively.
 Her success during this time, coupled with what she learned about the inside workings of the publishing industry, helped her work up the courage to write and see through to publication several books of her own.
 Sutherland eventually quit her position as an editor to write full-time and later moved to Watertown, Massachusetts.

 Sutherland has written books under her actual name (or an initialized variation) as well as under pseudonyms and pen names, including Tamara Summers, Heather Williams, and Rob Kidd, the latter of which was shared.

 After the conclusion of her dog-focused Pet Trouble series, Sutherland pitched her agent Steven Malk and the team at Scholastic Inc. about writing an epic fantasy series starring dragons as the focus.
 With Amanda Maciel as her editor, the Wings of Fire series debuted on July 1, 2012 to commercial success, generally receiving mixed to positive critical reviews.
 Over time the series gradually amassed a fan following and became an international bestseller.

+On May 6, 2025, Variety announced Sutherland would be executive producer and co-writer of an animated television adaptation of Wings of Fire for Amazon Prime Video and Jack Tar Productions, alongside showrunner and executive producer Aaron J. Waltke.